Simon Konover [born Shimon Chunowicz].

 war to America; Shimon

-spent 6 mths in Polish labor camp 1939, escaped, met up with Chuna
+spent 6 months in Polish labor camp 1939, escaped, met up with Chuna

 in Lomza, followed same route